Fibromyalgia: Electrical neuromodulation

-Transcutaneous electrical nerve stimulation (TENS)

 Transcutaneous electrical nerve stimulation (TENS) is the delivery of pulsed electrical currents to the skin to stimulate peripheral nerves.
 TENS is widely used to treat pain and is considered to be a low-cost, safe, and self-administered treatment.
 As such, it is commonly recommended by clinicians to people suffering from pain.
-On 2019, an overview of eight Cochrane reviews was conducted, covering 51 TENS-related randomized controlled trials.
+In 2019, an overview of eight Cochrane reviews was conducted, covering 51 TENS-related randomized controlled trials.
 The review concluded that the quality of the available evidence was insufficient to make any recommendations.
-A later review concluded that transcutaneous electrical nerve stimulation may diminish pain in the short-term, but there was uncertainty about the relevance of the results.
+A 2020 review concluded that transcutaneous electrical nerve stimulation may diminish pain in the short term, but there was uncertainty about the relevance of the results.

 Preliminary findings suggest that electrically stimulating the vagus nerve through an implanted device can potentially reduce fibromyalgia symptoms.
 However, there may be adverse reactions to the procedure.

-Noninvasive brain stimulation

 Noninvasive brain stimulation includes methods such as transcranial direct current stimulation and high-frequency repetitive transcranial magnetic stimulation (TMS).
 Both methods have been found to improve pain scores in neuropathic pain and fibromyalgia.

-A 2023 meta analysis of 16 RCTs found that transcranial direct current stimulation (tDCS) of over 4 weeks can decrease pain in patients with fibromyalgia.
+A 2023 meta-analysis of 16 RCTs found that transcranial direct current stimulation (tDCS) of over 4 weeks can decrease pain in patients with fibromyalgia.
 A 2021 meta-analysis of multiple intervention types concluded that magnetic field therapy and transcranial magnetic stimulation may diminish pain in the short-term, but conveyed an uncertainty about the relevance of the result.
 Several 2022 meta-analyses focusing on transcranial magnetic stimulation found positive effects on fibromyalgia.
 Repetitive transcranial magnetic stimulation improved pain in the short-term and quality of life after 5–12 weeks.
 Repetitive transcranial magnetic stimulation did not improve anxiety, depression, and fatigue.
 Transcranial magnetic stimulation to the left dorsolateral prefrontal cortex was also ineffective.

-Hyperbaric oxygen therapy
+A systematic review of EEG neurofeedback for the treatment of fibromyalgia found most treatments showed significant improvements of the main symptoms of the disease.
+However, the protocols were so different, and the lack of controls or randomization impede drawing conclusive results.